Contact the fraud department at the financial institution or company where you believe identity theft occurred.

 Place fraud alert

-Place a 90-day fraud alert on your credit reports.
+Place a one-year fraud alert on your credit reports.
 Contact Equifax, and we’ll notify the other two major credit bureaus.

 Submit ID Theft affidavit